EC-Release/sdk/userguide.md

 •	Here, the ETL tools such as Informatica and Talend are client applications, but the applications can even be based on Oracle SQL, Python, or Spring Boot.

-•	Ideally, if the ETL tools and the database are in the same network, they can talk to the database directly.
+•	Ideally, if the ETL tools and the database are in the same network, they should be able to communicate directly with the database.
 But if they are part of two different networks, the ETL tool, which is a client application tool, has to talk to the EC client.
-The EC client connects to the EC server and the server, in turn, will contact the Postgress database for the fulfilment of the request.
+The EC client connects to the EC server, and the server, in turn, will contact the Postgress database for the fulfilment of the request.

 •	Enterprise Connect (EC) service can connect any two independent networks.
 The connectivity can be between Cloud Foundry and on-premise, on-premise and AWS, or AWS and Azure.

 ### Authentication (OAuth 2.0)

-Any agent, whether it is an EC Client or EC Server, before making an API call, should get validated against the User Account and Authentication (UAA).
+Any agent, whether it is an EC Client or an EC Server, before making an API call, should get validated against the User Account and Authentication (UAA).
 The Enterprise Connect (EC) service uses the Cloud Foundry User Account and Authentication (CF UAA) to manage the identity of the request and authorize the provision of service.

 ![image](https://user-images.githubusercontent.com/38732583/145246588-b7507028-df31-4460-821e-fb78f4e376cf.png)